 - Regular updates of all extensions

-- Remove unused extensions – every extension expands the attack surface
+- Remove unused extensions – every extension widens the attack surface

 The TYPO3 Security Team works reactively:

-- No automatic checks – Only a small percentage of TER extensions have been audited by the Security Team (Source)
+- No automatic testing – Only a small percentage of TER extensions have been audited by the Security Team (Source)

-- Only when reported – The team only takes action when someone reports a vulnerability to security@typo3.org
+- Only when reported – The team only becomes active when someone reports a vulnerability to security@typo3.org

-Extensions from private repositories, GitHub, or non-TER Packagist packages will never receive Security Bulletins from the TYPO3 Security Team.
+Extensions from private repos, GitHub, or non-TER Packagist packages will never receive Security Bulletins from the TYPO3 Security Team.
 (Source)

-This means: Your development team bears full responsibility for security audits, vulnerability monitoring, and patch management of these extensions.
+In practice: your development team carries full responsibility for security audits, vulnerability monitoring and patch management of these extensions.

-- Notification – Security Team confidentially informs the extension developer
+- Notification – the Security Team confidentially informs the extension developer

-- Reaction required – Developer must demonstrate that the extension is actively maintained
+- Response required – the developer must show that the extension is actively maintained

-- Provide fix – Patch is developed and tested in a private repository
+- Provide a fix – a patch is developed and tested in a private repository

-- Coordinated release – Security bulletin + new extension version simultaneously
+- Coordinated release – the Security Bulletin and the new extension version go out together

-If there is no reaction: The Security Team publishes a Removal Bulletin and the extension is removed from the TER.
+If the developer doesn't respond: the Security Team publishes a Removal Bulletin and the extension is removed from the TER.
 (Source)

 Security Warnings after Login

-TYPO3 displays security warnings after backend login.
-Take these seriously and resolve them promptly:
+TYPO3 shows security warnings after you log in to the backend.
+Take them seriously and resolve them promptly:

 - Insecure extensions